December Self Care: 20 Ideas to Calm the Hustle and Bustle

 1. Get your holiday shopping done like, now

-If you haven’t already tackled your holiday shopping, or you still have a few last-minute things to grab, get it done ASAP!
 When we have little tasks looming ahead of us, it takes up extra effort to remember them.
 We can’t really “let go” until we get them done.
 So do yourself a favor, knock out the shopping, and breathe!

 2. Identify your needs and honor them

-If there’s one thing to prioritize for December self care, let it be this.
 Make sure you check in with what you need regularly throughout the month and honor those needs.
 Putting everyone else before yourself will only result in burnout and stress.

 You’ve got to take care of yourself before you can be equipped to take care of others!